Managing the pain of rheumatoid arthritis

 It is worth thinking about what type of analgesic you are using and how long it works for.
 Paracetamol and many of the other analgesics listed above will have effects lasting a few hours and therefore require multiple daily dosing if you have all-day pain.
 If your worst symptoms are first thing in the morning, it may be worth trying drugs that last many hours (slow release or modified release preparations) and taking them before you go to bed (but please note that if they are NSAIDs they must not be taken on an empty stomach).
 This can be discussed with your doctor.

-Pain is complex and the causes of pain in RA may be due to inflammation and/or related mechanical factors.
+Pain is complex and the causes of pain in RA may be due to inflammation and/or related mechanical factors, especially those associated with getting weak.
 Hopefully this article has provided some information on the cause of RA joint pain and an understanding that inflammation control, analgesics and non-drug therapies (especially muscle strengthening) are all important in helping reduce the burden of pain.

 References available on request